dasch-swiss/dsp-docs/docs/user-guide/index.md

 ## Registration

-You can use the Knora App with restricted access as guest.
+You can use the DSP-APP with restricted access as guest.
 Otherwise, you'll need a login.
 At the moment, you have to contact the [DaSCH Team](https://dasch.swiss/team) to get your login credentials.
 In the future (end of 2020), we will support the [SWITCH edu-ID](https://www.switch.ch/edu-id/).

 ---